firmwaremodules/fw-updater/README.md

 ## Update your device firmware

-fw-updater: a GUI firmware updator front end.
+fw-updater: a GUI firmware updater front end.

 This **web application** runs in your browser and will interface with your devices over any supported link to facilitate the firmware update process.